Socialist Federal Republic of Yugoslavia: Reform

 In 1971 the leadership of the League of Communists of Yugoslavia, notably Miko Tripalo and Savka Dabčević-Kučar, allied with nationalist non-party groups, began a movement to increase the powers of the individual federated republics.
 The movement was referred to as MASPOK, a portmanteau of masovni pokret meaning mass movement, and led to the Croatian Spring.
 Tito responded to the incident by purging the League of Communists of Croatia, while Yugoslav authorities arrested large numbers of the Croatian protesters.
 To avert ethnically driven protests in the future, Tito began to initiate some of the reforms demanded by the protesters.
 At this time, Ustaše-sympathizers outside Yugoslavia tried through terrorism and guerrilla actions to create a separatist momentum, but they were unsuccessful, sometimes even gaining the animosity of fellow Roman Catholic Croatian Yugoslavs.
 From 1971 on, the republics had control over their economic plans.
 This led to a wave of investment, which in turn was accompanied by a growing level of debt and a growing trend of imports not covered by exports.
 After the "Croatian Spring", Tito turned towards a more repressive leadership style, bringing in a new law in 1973 that restricted media freedom.
-By 1975, Yugoslavia had 4, 000 political prisoners, a figure that was only exceeded in Europe by Albania and the Soviet Union.
+By 1975, Yugoslavia had 4,000 political prisoners, a figure that was only exceeded in Europe by Albania and the Soviet Union.
 The journal Praxis, which was the main organ of criticism of the regime was shut down while a number of the "Black Wave" films were banned.
 The 1973-1974 oil shock badly hurt the Yugoslav economy as Yugoslavia had no oil of its own while the global recession sharply decreased the demand for raw materials and manufactured goods from Yugoslavia.
 To compensate, Yugoslavia went on a spree of borrowing money, creating an illusion of prosperity as the 1970s saw the greatest period of construction as thousands of new hotels, sports arenas, libraries, and streets were built that decade.
-The average annual economic rate after the 1973-1974 oil shock crisis was 8%, but the growth was largely fueled with money borrowed from the West.
+The average annual economic growth rate after the 1973-1974 oil shock crisis was 8%, but the growth was largely fueled with money borrowed from the West.